 Building maintenance considerations differ based on the kind of structure.
 Specialized systems on buildings are often the main focus of maintenance.
 In contrast, others are more difficult to complete due to financial and budgetary constraints and compliance with safety codes and regulations.

-Here is a list of elements similar to all building types yet are distinct from each one:
+Here is a list of elements similar to all building types yet distinct from each one:

 Condominiums and Apartment Buildings